Mustered Courage

-Mustered Courage are a progressive bluegrass and Americana based band from Melbourne, Australia.
-The band's music combines elements of bluegrass, country, rock, jazz, and jam band with extended improvisational solo breaks.
+Mustered Courage was a progressive bluegrass and Americana based band from Melbourne, Australia.
+The band's music combined elements of bluegrass, country, rock, jazz, and jam band with extended improvisational solo breaks.

 Mustered Courage's third album, White Lies & Melodies, was nominated for Best Country Album at the ARIA Music Awards of 2015.
 The band's song "Candle Creek" won the Golden Guitar Awards for Instrumental of the Year at the 43rd CMAA Country Music Awards of Australia in 2015.
 Mustered Courage was also nominated for Alternative Country Album of the Year, Group or Duo of the Year, and Bluegrass Recording of the Year at the 44th CMAA Country Music Awards of Australia in 2016.

 In 2018, the band independently released their fourth studio album titled 'We Played With Fire'.

 Biography

 2010-2012 Mustered Courage

 Formed in 2010, Mustered Courage quickly signed to Laughing Outlaw Records whose founder, Stuart Coupe, stated "I've always wanted a band as good as Old Crow Medicine Show on the label and I reckon I've found them."
 Laughing Outlaw released the band's debut self-titled album in 2011.
 Mustered Courage won the band a MusicOz Trophy in the Country category at the 2012 Australian Independent Music Awards.